Old Fashioned Banana Cream Pie

-- Continue to cook over medium-low heat stirring constantly, for 2-3 minutes, until thickened.
-If it's not thick, continue cooking up to 5 minutes.
+- Continue to cook over medium heat stirring constantly, for 2-3 minutes, until thickened.
+Again, it should cover the back of a spoon with a thick coating.
+If it's not thick, continue cooking up to 10 minutes (see notes).

 - Remove the saucepan from the heat and whisk in the butter and vanilla.
 Transfer the mixture to a large mixing bowl and press a piece of plastic wrap to the top of it, then allow it to cool until it’s nearly room temperature.